Franklin's lost expedition: Recent identification of human remains

 In 2017, Douglas Stenton, an adjunct professor of anthropology at the University of Waterloo and former director of Nunavut's Department of Heritage and Culture, suggested that four sets of human remains found on King William Island could possibly be women.
 He initially suspected that DNA testing would not offer up anything more, but to his surprise they registered that there was no 'Y' chromosomal element to the DNA.
 Stenton acknowledged that women were known to have served in the Royal Navy in the 17th, 18th and early 19th centuries, but he also pointed out that it could be that the DNA had simply degraded as further tests proved ambiguous and he concluded the initial findings were "almost certainly incorrect".

 In 1993, three bodies were found at site NgLj-3 near Erebus Bay.
 The remains had originally been found by McClintock's expedition in 1859, and were rediscovered and buried by Schwatka two decades later.
 In 2013, a team led by Stenton had the remains exhumed for DNA testing and forensic facial reconstruction.
-The team's report, published in Polar Journal in 2015, indicated that the reconstructions of the two intact skulls from the remains resembled Lieutenant Gore and Ice-Master Reid of the Erebus; science later determined the remains could not have belonged to Gore, as the Victory Point note stated that Gore had died before the abandonment of the ships in April 1848.
+The team's report, published in Polar Journal in 2015, indicated that the reconstructions of the two intact skulls from the remains resembled Lieutenant Gore and Ice-Master Reid of the Erebus, but determined the remains could not have belonged to Gore, as the Victory Point note stated that Gore had died before the abandonment of the ships in April 1848.

 In May 2021, one of the bodies was positively identified as that of Warrant Officer John Gregory, an engineer aboard Erebus.
 A genealogy team tracked down Gregory's great-great-great-grandson, Jonathan Gregory, residing in Port Elizabeth, South Africa, and confirmed the familial match through DNA testing.

 In September 2024, researchers Douglas Stenton, Stephen Fratpietro, and Robert W. Park, from the University of Waterloo and Lakehead University, announced that they had positively identified a skeletal mandible as belonging to Captain James Fitzjames through DNA testing.
-An unbroken Y-chromosome DNA match was made from a living descendant of Fitzjames's great-grandfather James Gambier; the DNA donor, Nigel Gambier, is second cousin five times removed to Fitzjames.
+An unbroken Y-chromosome DNA match was made from a living descendant of Fitzjames's great-grandfather James Gambier; the DNA donor, Nigel Gambier of Bury St Edmunds, is second cousin five times removed to Fitzjames.
 By doing genealogical research, historian Fabiënne Tetteroo determined that Nigel Gambier was an eligible match for Fitzjames.
 Tetteroo contacted Nigel Gambier and he agreed to provide the DNA sample that conclusively identified Fitzjames.
 Fitzjames' mandible shows signs of cut marks consistent with cannibalism.

+In May 2026, four more sets of remains were identified by DNA testing.
+Three were found at Erebus Bay, and identified as being from Erebus: able seaman William Orren, ship's boy David Young, and officers' steward John Bridgens.

+The fourth, the skeleton found at Gladman Point by McClintock in 1859, was positively identified as Harry Peglar, Terrors captain of the foretop.